June24-optimize/Diffusion-Model-Conditioned-On-Native-Data-Domain/README.md

 # Diffusion Model Conditioned On Native Data Domain
 This is a method for image reconstruction based on a diffusion model which is conditioned on the native data domain.
-This method uses Denoising Diffusion Probability Model that apply to multicoil MRI and quantitative MRI reconstruction.
+This method uses Denoising Diffusion Probability Model (DDPM) that apply to multicoil MRI and quantitative MRI reconstruction.
 This code is an example for single coil MRI reconstruction using diffusion model conditioned on k-space domain.
 DDPM forward and reverse processes are defined onthe native data domain rather than the image domain.
 Gradient descent algorithm is integrated into the diffusion steps to augment feature learning and promote efficient denoising.

 ![Project Screenshot](./framework.png)

 The diffusion steps are embedded into a Unet, specifically in each self-attention layer.
-This figure shows U-Net network structure used for learning  $\epsilon_{\theta}$ in the training step:
+This figure shows UNet network structure used for learning  $\epsilon_{\theta}$ during training:
 ![Project Screenshot](./Unet.png)